 Every family makes their noodle kugel a little differently.
 Some make it with raisins, some make it with fruit (such as pear or pineapple), and some keep the base simple without add-ins.
 Some make really thick creamy kugels that taste like pudding or even cheesecake and are served for dessert, while others make dinner-style kugels that are a little less decadent.
 Some add a crispy corn flake topping, while others leave their kugel bare.

-This noodle kugel is inspired by World of Vegan founder Michelle Cehn‘s favorite noodle kugel from her family’s Jewish holiday gatherings.
+This noodle kugel is inspired by my favorite noodle kugel from my family’s Jewish holiday gatherings.
 It’s a lighter noodle kugel that can be served for dinner (still decadent though, don’t get us wrong) and is topped with a crispy cinnamon sugar encrusted cereal topping.
 It’s divine.

 For this sweet-topped holiday casserole, here are a few suggestions for how you can serve vegan noodle kugel recipe that will make it extra special: